ionic-team/capacitor/site/docs-md/ios/troubleshooting.md

 It could be as simple as updating a dependency, running clean, or removing Derived Data

-#### Clean/Rebuild
+### Clean/Rebuild

-Cleaning and rebuilding can fix a number of build issues:
+Cleaning and rebuilding can fix a number of build issues.
+Navigate to Product -> Clean in the Xcode menu to clean your current build.

 ### Removing Derived Data